Tuition & Aid

 The quantitative element is measured by the course completion rate for the student (courses completed ÷ courses attempted).
 The student must maintain a course completion rate that allows him to finish his program of study within the Maximum Time Frame, which is 150% of the published time of his degree program.
 For example, an undergraduate student should finish his 120-hour degree program without attempting more than 180 hours, which is 150% of 120 hours (see the various degree programs in the Luther Rice Catalog for the required credit hours for each degree).
 In order to accomplish this, a student must successfully complete at least 67% of his classes.
-This completion rate must be attained every term and cumulatively for all classes included in the measurement.
+This completion rate must be attained every term (for bachelor and master-level students) and cumulatively (for all programs) for all classes included in the measurement.
 For bachelor and master-level students, the grades of F, R, W, WF, WH, and WP negatively affect the completion rate.
 For 2019-20 and later Master of Arts students, the grades of D, F, R, W, WF, WH, and WP negatively affect the completion rate.
-For doctoral students, the grades of C, D, F, R, W, WF, WH, and WP negatively affect the completion rate.
+For doctoral students, the grades of C, D, F, R, NC, W, WF, WH, and WP negatively affect the completion rate.
 Courses with zero-tuition hours are not considered in the quantitative evaluation.

 Note: An Incomplete Grade (I) is considered as an F in the measurements of both the qualitative and quantitative elements until it changes to a permanent grade.
 The permanent grade is then used for the measurements of both the qualitative and quantitative elements.